anabeldorado/anabeldorado.github.io/index.md

 We see that all genres aren’t equal when it comes to the representation of women.
 On one hand we have Action, Western and Drama for which over 50% of movies have less than 25% of women in their casts.
 On the other, three genres seem to do slightly better than the average namely Musical, Adventure and Horror.

 ### Is the age gap even real?
-<i>Male actors see their careers peak at the age of 46, female actors reach their professional pinnacles at age 30.</i> - TIME magazine 2015[^2]
+<i>"Male actors see their careers peak at the age of 46, female actors reach their professional pinnacles at age 30."</i> - TIME magazine 2015[^2]

-There is in fact not only a gap in representation but also in the age of actors versus actresses.
-Often times it seems that the actresses are significantly younger than their male counterparts.
-It is not only an impression, this can in fact be seen very well in this plot

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/Average_age_actor.html"></iframe>